Cost of Living in South Korea for Indian Students in 2026: Monthly Expenses, Major Cities, and Tips to Lower Costs

 5. Cut Down on Utility Costs

-6. Register for Health Insurance
+6. Register for National Health Insurance (NHIS)

 1. World-Class Education and Research Opportunities